-- a.
+a.
 Excess Contributions.
 The Grantor is responsible for the determination of any excess contributions and the timely withdrawal thereof.
-If the IRS or the Grantor notifies the Trustee in writing that the contributions to the Trust Account have exceeded the contribution limitations described in Article I of the IRA, the Trustee shall distribute to the Grantor from the Trust Account the amount of such excess contribution and, as determined by the Grantor, any income attributable thereto.
+If the IRS or the Grantor notifies the Trustee in writing that the contributions to the Trust Account have exceeded the contribution limitations described in Article I of the IRA, or the Grantor has exceeded the applicable income limits described in Article II, the Trustee shall distribute from the Account the amount of such excess contribution and, as determined by the Grantor, any income attributable thereto.
 The Grantor may revoke such notice in writing if the IRS has not notified the Trustee of the IRS' determination that the excess contribution was willfully made by the Grantor.
-The Trustee, at the request of the Grantor, may credit as a contribution for the current taxable year the amount shown in the notice of the Grantor revoking his or her prior notification. - b.
+The Trustee, at the request of the Grantor, may credit as a contribution for the current taxable year the amount shown in the notice of the Grantor revoking his or her prior notification.

+b.
 Regular IRA Contributions Deadlines.
 The last day to make annual IRA contributions for a particular tax year is the deadline for filing the Grantor's federal income tax return, not including extensions, or such later date as may be determined by the Department of the Treasury or the IRS for the taxable year for which the contribution relates.

-The Grantor shall designate, in a form and manner acceptable to the Trustee, the taxable year for which such contribution is made. - c.
-Contributions to a Traditional IRA for a spouse.
-Contributions to a Traditional IRA for a spouse must be contributed to a separate Traditional IRA trust account, as applicable, established by such spouse, and such spouse shall thereafter be deemed to be the Grantor with respect to such separate trust account.
+The Grantor shall designate, in a form and manner acceptable to the Trustee, the taxable year for which such contribution is made.

+c.
+Contributions to a Roth IRA for a spouse.
+Contributions to a Roth IRA for a spouse must be contributed to a separate Roth IRA trust account, as applicable, established by such spouse, and such spouse shall thereafter be deemed to be the Grantor with respect to such separate trust account.